This post may contain affiliate links. Please read my disclosure policy.

 This classic holiday ham is basted with a honey pineapple glaze and served with a sweet and tangy pineapple sauce.
 Classic Glazed Ham with Pineapple Sauce is a fabulous choice for your holiday menu.

-I didn’t realize that the ham with pineapple sauce I grew up eating on the holidays was unique until I searched high and low for a recipe similar to the one my mom made every year and found it wasn’t really out there.
+I didn’t realize that the ham with pineapple sauce I grew up eating on the holidays was unique.
+That changed when I searched high and low for a recipe similar to the one my mom made every year and found it wasn’t really out there.
 There were plenty of pineapple sauce recipes that called for crushed or chunked pineapple, but Mom’s sauce was smooth, similar to a pineapple gravy.

 It’s that tangy pineapple-y sauce that really makes this recipe something unique and, for me, very nostalgic.

-Like so many of the recipes I make today, I’ve pulled this recipe together from an incomplete ingredient list that was stashed away in my recipe binder.
+Like so many of the recipes of Mom’s recipes, I’ve pulled this one together from an incomplete ingredient list stashed away in my recipe binder.
 A good reminder to document those treasured family recipes!
 Some of those people around you who may currently seem very unimpressed with cooking will want them some day.
 Guaranteed.

-In prior years I’ve shared a couple of different ways to prepare spiral sliced ham so I decided for this recipe I’d go the classic route with a bone-in ham shank studded with cloves and basted with a syrupy brown sugar-honey-pineapple glaze towards the end of the baking time .
+In prior years I’ve shared spiral sliced hams so for this recipe I went the classic route.
+I used a bone-in ham shank studded with cloves and basted it with a brown sugar-honey-pineapple glaze towards the end of the baking time .

 If you’ve got a spiral sliced ham on your hands, take a look at my Maple Glazed Spiral Ham or Slow Cooker Ham with Peach Thyme Glaze.
 Both delicious choices for spiral hams.

-Place a rack in a large roasting pan and place a large sheet of heavy duty foil over the top of the rack.
+Place a rack in a large roasting pan and place a large sheet of heavy duty foil on top.
 Place the ham on top of the sheet of foil.

 When it’s time to baste, open up that foil and baste away.
 The foil will catch all those sticky drippings and clean up will be a breeze.